 At Vanderbilt Law School, coursework at the intersection of law and neuroscience comes in three kinds: 1) the inter-departmental course “Law and Neuroscience”; 2) customizable Independent Study and Supervised Research, which enables students to tailor, with consultation and approval of faculty, an individualized course of study; and 3) neuroscience courses (such as those introducing brain imaging techniques) in other schools and departments, which are approved on a case by case basis.

-Students who have been accepted into both the law school and the psychology department can receive a joint JD/PhD in Law and Neuroscience, through a coordinated course of study that enables the achievement of both degrees in one year less time than if the two degrees were pursued independently.
-For further information on the joint JD/PhD, see here.
+Students who have been accepted into both the law school and the psychology department can receive a dual JD/PhD in Law and Neuroscience, through a coordinated course of study that enables the achievement of both degrees in one year less time than if the two degrees were pursued independently.
+For further information on the dual JD/PhD, see here.

 Interdepartmental Law and Neuroscience Course

 Law and Neuroscience (LAW 890) (PSY 344)

 Professor Owen D. Jones and Professor Jeffrey D. Schall